 Plus, when this page builder is paired with their Hello Elementor (free) WordPress theme, it's a lightning fast combination that'll get your blog off the ground quickly—and set up well for the months and years to come.

-One last potential drawback to using self-hosted WordPress as your blogging platform, is that you're responsible for managing and maintaining everything on your blog.
+One last potential drawback to using self-hosted WordPress as your free blogging platform, is that you're responsible for managing and maintaining everything on your blog.
 That includes things ensuring security plugins are safe, backups are happening regularly and updates are going live.

 Some of these things may be provided for you through your web hosting plan, especially if you're using a top hosting company like Dreamhost or Bluehost—but regardless, it does take a little bit more time to maintain than some of the other free blogging sites we're covering here.